 The Building Science Branch of FEMA's Federal Insurance and Mitigation Administration (FIMA) supplies information on designs for safe rooms and building permitting which you will find below.

-Federal policy does not allow Federal agencies to endorse, approve, certify, or recommend any contractors, individuals, or firms.
-Any contractors, individuals, or firms who state they are or produce products that are "FEMA approved" or "FEMA certified" are incorrect.
+FEMA does not endorse, approve, certify or recommend any contractors, individuals, firms or products.
+Contractors, individuals or firms, shall not state they are or produce products that are "FEMA approved" or "FEMA certified."

 FEMA has produced specific designs for tornado and hurricane safe rooms that are set forth in FEMA P-320, Taking Shelter From the Storm: Building a Safe Room For Your Home or Small Business.
 FEMA has also produced guidance for larger community safe rooms that is available in FEMA P-361, Design and Construction Guidance for Community Safe Rooms.

 Individuals considering purchasing or installing a safe room should contact their local building official about building code requirements but should bear in mind that the extreme loads generated by tornadoes are not covered under model building code requirements.
-FEMA P-320, the NSSA standard, the NPC, or FEMA P-361 can all be used to address these extreme loads.
+FEMA P-320, FEMA P-361 or ICC 500 can all be used to address these extreme loads.